YB-BigSwan/lensor-map/README.md

 ```

 ### Design Decisions:
 Due to the nature of the project I tried to create an elegantly simple UI design.
-The aim was to create a responsive, accessible, and simple UI that allows the user to veiw as  much of the map as possible.
+The aim was to create a responsive, accessible, and simple UI that allows the user to view as  much of the map as possible.

-One notable change made during development invlolved relocating the layer switching buttons.
+One notable change made during development involved relocating the layer switching buttons.
 Initially they were positioned over the top of the map in the bottom-left corner (in the style of Google Maps' desktop site).
 However, while testing for mobile and tablet viewports I realized they took up far too much screen real-estate, so I moved them into a React MUI drawer.

 ### Challenges:
 Overall this task was pretty straightforward and fun.
 There were two small "challenges" along the way, but they were both resolved quickly.
 These challenges were: